eclipsesource/tabris-js/doc/lang.md

 JSX in Tabris.js TypeScript apps follows these specific rules:
  * Every JSX element is a constructor call.
 If nested directly in code, they need to be separated from each other (see below).
- * Attributes can be either strings (using single or double quotation marks) or JavaScript/TypeScript expressions (using curly braces).
- * Each elements may have any number of children, all of which are appended to their parent in the given order.
  * Element names starting lowercase are intrinsic elements.
 These include all instantiable widget build into Tabris.js, as well as `WidgetCollection`.
 The types of these elements don't need to be explicitly imported.
  * Element names starting with uppercase are user defined elements, i.e. any class extending a Tabris.js widget.
 These <em>do</em> need to be imported.
+ * Attributes can be either strings (using single or double quotation marks) or JavaScript/TypeScript expressions (using curly braces).
+ * An attribute of the same name as a property is used to set that property via constructor.
+ * An attribute that follows the naming scheme `on{EventType}` is used to register a listener with that event.
+ * Each element may have any number of children (if that type supports children), all of which are appended to their parent in the given order.
  * To support attribute checks on user defined elements, add a field on your custom widget called `jsxProperties`.
 The type <em>must</em> match the type of the first constructor parameter.
 You do not have to assign anything to the field.
  * While the JSX expressions themselves are type-safe, <em>their return type is not</em> (it's `any`), so follow the instructions for casting above.
 It can be considered safe to use unchecked JSX expressions within `widget.append()`, as all JSX elements are appendable types.